-The Riverside Stadium is set to stage a friendly between the Brazilian women's national team and England's Lionesses in October.
-As this list of Boro's former Brazil stars will testify, we're no stranger to the Selecao here on Teesside.
+As this list of Boro's former Brazil stars will testify, we're no strangers to the samba here on Teesside.

 Striker Alves made the switch to Boro from Heerenveen for a then club-record fee in January 2008 having averaged more than a goal a game in two seasons in the Eredivisie.